Learn how to use rust inhibitor to prevent flash rust.

 You also have to consider what's happening to the steel when you blast it.
 Angular abrasives, like glass, strip like a champ and leave a great anchor profile for a new finish.
 But creating those peaks and valleys also opens pores in the metal exposing it to way more oxygen.
 Then, even the humidity in the air alone can contaminate the surface causing it to flash rust, despite using an inhibitor in your blast water.
 If the inhibitor isn't enough to stop it at the iron, you can control it by using a round abrasive so you're not exposing the metal to so much oxygen.

-If you're working on a larger project, you should rinse it with inhibitor every so often.
-The media sitting there on the metal can leave spots and flash rust.
+If you're working on a larger project, you should rinse it with inhibitor as you go instead of waiting until the very end.
+The media sitting on the metal can leave spots and flash rust if left too long.